JSaprah/seven-healing-chakras/README.md

 ### **Balancing chakras**

+* The user can get inspired by the techniques used for balancing the chakras.
 * The balancing page start with an introduction text to the page.
 * The second section contains the eight techniques which can be used to balance the chakras.
 * On larger devices techniques are divided in two columns.
 To do this the width of the text is set to 50%, otherwise the paragraph would cover too much space and it would not be possible to show two techniques in one row.
 On smaller devices it is shown as one column.